N-X-T/Download-All-Video-User-Douyin/README.md

 -Paste to Console

--Enter URL of User and Wait!
+-Appear prompt require link of user douyin, paste link, enter and wait!